“I am the earth And the earth is Me”

-Do you know that every corner of our country is home to a variety of indigenous food cultures built on thousands of years of tradition?
-Let’s celebrate these small, local traditions with Taproot and strive to rescue them from the path of extinction.
+Did you know that every corner of our country is home to a rich variety of indigenous food cultures, built upon thousands of years of tradition?

-Biodiversity connects us all.
-Microbes, insects, animals, soil, water, and wind – everything is intricately bound in an indispensable web of interdependence.
-Feel this connection within you.
-Embrace the rhythm of the earth.
+Microbes, insects, animals, soil, water, wind – everything is bound in an indispensable web of interdependence.

 The Thought Behind